DataLab: A Unified Platform for LLM-Powered Business Intelligence: Overview

 \section{Overview}

 \textbf{Architecture Overview.} As illustrated in Figure~\ref{fig:overview}, \name \space consists of two primary components: (1) \textit{LLM-based Agent Framework} and (2) \textit{Computational Notebook Interface}. \begin{itemize}[leftmargin=10pt] \item \textbf{LLM-based Agent Framework.} In \name, multiple agents are designed for different BI tasks based on user requirements.
 To achieve this, we first identify several common BI procedures and abstract them into \emph{data tools} that can be called upon by agents during inference.
 Example tools include a Python sandbox for code execution and a Vega-Lite environment for visualization rendering.
 Accompanied by other auxiliary components like memory modules, each BI agent is represented as a DAG for high flexibility and easy extensibility.
 Within the DAG, nodes depict reusable components (\eg LLM APIs, tools) and edges depict their connections (\eg file transfer across tools).
 Figure~\ref{fig:nl2vis} illustrates an example agent workflow for NL2VIS.
 Additionally, we add a \emph{proxy agent} to the framework, which serves as a hub to directly interact with users and allocate tasks to each specialized agent based on user queries.
-These agents collaborate with each other to complete a wide array of tasks for various data roles throughout the BI workflow. \item \textbf{Computational Notebook Interface.} \name's notebook interface (Figure~\ref{fig:notebook}) serves as a unified, interactive, and collaborative environment for different data roles to complete their specialized tasks.
+Compared to existing approaches that primarily focus on individual tasks (\eg NL2VIS~\cite{10121440}, NL2SQL~\cite{DBLP:conf/icde/RenFHHDHJZYW24}), \name's agent framework supports a wide array of tasks for various data roles across the BI workflow through multi-agent collaboration. \item \textbf{Computational Notebook Interface.} \name's notebook interface (Figure~\ref{fig:notebook}) serves as a unified, interactive, and collaborative environment for different data roles to complete their specialized tasks.
 To achieve this, we augment JupyterLab (a widely used notebook interface) to support (1) multi-language cells and (2) on-the-fly LLM assistance.
 First, \name \space wrangles SQL, Python/PySpark, Markdown, and Chart cells altogether, allowing both technical and non-technical users to easily adopt their familiar workflows on the notebook.
 Going beyond traditional notebooks that only support Python and Markdown, \name \space notebooks directly connect to backend databases for SQL query execution, and feature GUI-based dashboards~\cite{DBLP:journals/corr/abs-2406-11637} similar to Tableau for visualization authoring.
 Second, we integrate our LLM-based agent framework seamlessly into each notebook cell.
 Users can get LLM assistance both at notebook- and cell-level.
 Specifically, users toggle an input box and type their analytic queries, which are then processed by the agents in our framework.
 These agents can create new cells or modify existing ones in the notebook.
-Users can subsequently examine the results and make further customizations flexibly. \end{itemize}
+Users can subsequently examine the results and make further customizations flexibly.